tigerfarm/notifyweb/address/README.md

 This web application can receive notifications sent from Twilio Notify or directly from an FCM HTTP request.

 These are the steps to implement and test:
-+ Go through the above [../README.md](../README.md) to setup an FCM project and Twilio Notify configurations.
++ Go through the other [../README.md](../README.md) to setup an FCM project and Twilio Notify configurations.
-+ Set up, configure, and run the simple sample web application to generate an FCM device address token that is used to receive FCM notifications.
++ Set up, configure, and run the simple sample web application to request an FCM device address token that is used to receive FCM notifications.
 + Using the web application, you will retrieve a Firebase Cloud Messaging(FCM) token(device address token) in the browser.
-+ Use the token to send notications using the included Twilio Notify command line program.
++ Use the token to send notifactions using the included Twilio Notify command line program: [sendAddress.js](sendAddress.js) or [sendFcmNotification.js](sendFcmNotification.js).
-+ Or, set up and use a Twilio Function, that makes an FCM HTTP request to send notications.
++ Or, set up and use a Twilio Function, that makes an FCM HTTP request to send notications (see below).
 + Notifications will be received by the browser application, or in the background by the OS.

 Screen print of FCM generated token("cwQ...") and a received notification displayed in the browser application: